Brief

 (at that time known as 'Tartu State University')

-Since 1960 several official commemorative dates were
+Since 1960, several official commemorative dates were

 used as pleas for organizing expeditions with a goal of

-ascending one of the peaks over 7000m high in
+ascending one of the 7000+m peaks in

 Pamir